nhejazi/txshift/README.md

 ## What’s `txshift`?

-The `txshift` R package is designed to compute semiparametric-efficient estimates of the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment and causal quantities defined through such quantities (Díaz and van der Laan 2012).
-In particular, `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a counterfactual mean, originally proposed in Díaz and van der Laan (2018), and uses the same machinery to compute a one-step estimator (Pfanzagl and Wefelmeyer 1985).
+The `txshift` R package is designed to provide facilities for the construction of efficient estimators of a causal parameter defined as the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment (Díaz and van der Laan 2012). `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a counterfactual mean, originally proposed in Díaz and van der Laan (2018) and makes use of analogous machinery to compute an efficient one-step estimator (Pfanzagl and Wefelmeyer 1985). `txshift` integrates with the [`sl3` R package](https://github.com/tlverse/sl3) (Coyle et al. 2019) to allow constructed estimators to leverage machine learning in the estimation of nuisance parameters.

-For many practical applications (e.g., vaccine efficacy trials), it is often the case that the observed data structure is generated under a two-phase sampling mechanism (i.e., through the use of a two-stage design).
-In such cases, semiparametric-efficient estimators (both of both the TML and one-step varieties) must be augmented to exhibit efficiency in spite of the challenges induced by the sampling process.
-An appropriate augmentation procedure was given by Rose and van der Laan (2011), who proposed the use of inverse probability of censoring weights (IPCW) alongside an augmentation of the efficient influence function.
-`txshift` extends this approach to computing IPC-weighted one-step and TML estimators of the counterfactual mean under a stochastic treatment regime.
+For many practical applications (e.g., vaccine efficacy trials), observed data is often subject to a two-phase sampling mechanism (i.e., through the use of a two-stage design).
+In such cases, efficient estimators (of both varieties) must be augmented to construct unbiased estimates of the population-level causal parameter.
+Based on an augmentation procedure given by Rose and van der Laan (2011), inverse probability of censoring (IPC) weights may be applied directly to an appropriate loss function or to the efficient influence function estimating equation. `txshift` extends this approach to compute IPC-weighted one-step and TML estimators of the counterfactual mean under a stochastic treatment regime.

 -----